spacewalk01/sagemaker-aws/README.md

 Practical Data Science Specialization - AWS

+## Course 1 - Analyze Datasets and Train ML Models using AutoML

-1. Analyze Datasets and Train ML Models using AutoML
+1. Analyze Datasets and Train ML Models using AutoML (Week1)
 - List and access the Women's Clothing Reviews dataset files hosted in an S3 bucket
 - Install and import AWS Data Wrangler
 - Create an AWS Glue Catalog database and list all Glue Catalog databases